docstomarkdown/mkdocs_demo/docs/images.md

 ![alt text](images/image_1.jpg)

-Image will be displayed from GitHub
+Image will be displayed from GitHub Test for the new actions.